akhil27051999/Deployment-of-3-Tier-Application/README.md

-# PROJECT : DevOps End-to-End Deployment for 3-Tier Application From Development to Production
+# PROJECT : DevOps End-to-End Deployment for 3-Tier Application from Development to Production

 ## Project Summary